Stoke Park Hospital: History

-The Hospital Advisory Service visited in 1971 and wrote a damning report on the terrible conditions at Stoke Park.
-The report was leaked by hospital staff to the media, and the hospital permitted the BBC to film the shocking conditions for a 24 Hours programme in 1972.
+The NHS Hospital Advisory Service visited in 1971 and wrote a damning report on the terrible conditions at Stoke Park.
+The report was leaked by hospital staff to the media and reported on in The Sunday Times.
+The hospital permitted the BBC to film the shocking conditions for a 24 Hours programme in 1972.
 The terrible conditions at the hospital were raised in parliament, resulting in £1 million being spent on new wards and a 29% revenue increase for the hospital.

+In 1974, consequent to the National Health Service Reorganisation Act 1973, the Stoke Park Management Committee was abolished with responsibility passing to the district management team of the new local area health authority.

 In line with the Care in the Community policy of the 1980s, patients were moved from the hospital into smaller units under the community mental health service to overcome the problem of patient institutionalisation.
 There are conflicting sources over when exactly the hospital closed; patients are reported to have been removed by January 1985, the hospital closed in 1988, and hospital records finished circa 1998.
 The hospital site tender brochure states that the hospital closed in March 1997.
 The site was redeveloped for housing from about 2000, and the estate is now maintained as an open space by Bristol City Council, known as Stoke Park Estate.

 The Stoke Park Hospital Group School of Nursing was based at the hospital in the 1970s, with about 60 training places.